netdata/netdata/docs/concepts/guided troubleshooting/Overview.md

 **********************************************************************

-Our Machine-Learning-powered guided, troubleshooting tools are designed to give you a cutting edge advantage in your troubleshooting battles.
+Our Machine-Learning-powered guided troubleshooting tools are designed to give you a cutting edge advantage in your troubleshooting battles.

 Netdata's **Metric Correlations** feature uses a Two Sample Kolmogorov-Smirnov test to look for which metrics have a significant distributional change around a highlighted window of interest.
 This can be useful when you are interested in short term “change detection” and want to try answer the